sergiosolorzano/entity_resolution/siameselike_encoder/README.md

 We add some records to the testing dataset to generate an testing enhanced dataset.
 We do this by changing one feature in record 0 of the Test dataset and add these rows (10-13) to the test dataset.
 Record 14 is a variation of the second piano model (quality feature is changed) in the test dataset.

 # Project Directory
-To make it easier to access the three loss criterion variations implemented in this project and described in [this methodology blog](https://app.readytensor.ai/publications/entity-resolution-learned-representations-of-tabular-data-with-classic-neural-networks-MtUrsAPP6Mdt), I have create a sub-directory for each:
+I have create a sub-directory for each of the three loss criterion variation implementations:

 | |  |
 |--------|---------|